vunguyenhung/dotfiles/neovim/README.md

 4. On "Font" section, select your installed font

 ## 3. Install plugins
-1. Open nvim, ignore all the errors
+1. Run command `vi -c ':PlugInstall | :qa'`, ignore all the errors may risen before all plugins are installed
-2. Run command `:PlugInstall`
+2. after installing all plugins, launch `vi` again
-3. If there's still any error after installing plugins, please create issue
+3. If there's still any error after all the step above please create an issue